HelenLloydJeng/Milestone-Project-1/README.md

 - **Responsive Design**: The site is fully responsive, ensuring an optimal experience on all devices.
 - **Structured Navigation**: A clear and intuitive navigation bar guides users to all major sections of the site.
 - **Portfolio Showcase**: Features Carrie’s works, including summaries and images of her plays.
 - **Contact Section**: Provides a contact form, email, and social media links for easy connection.
+### Contact Form Validation
+The contact form includes built-in validation to ensure users provide necessary details before submission.
+- The **Name** field is required.
+- The **Email** field must contain a valid email format.
+- The **Message** field is required.

+If any required field is left empty, the form will prevent submission and prompt the user with an error message.

 - **Biography**: A dedicated about section presenting Carrie’s background, skills, and teaching philosophy.

 ### Mobile Wireframe